mnieber/dodo-commands/doc/commands.rst

 Command paths and default commands
 ==================================

 The default Dodo command scripts are stored in :code:`~/.dodo_commands/default_commands`.
-Each project contains a symlink to this directory (e.g. the FooBar project stores a link to this directory in :code:`~/projects/FooBar/default_commands`).
 You can install additional default commands using:

 .. code-block:: bash

-    # adds a subdirectory dodo_commands/defaults/commands/mycommands
+    # adds a subdirectory ~/.dodo_commands/default_commands/mycommands
-    dodo-install-default-commands /path/to/commands
+    dodo-install-default-commands /path/to/mycommands

-Besides the defaults/commands directory, a project can specify additional search paths for commands.
-This is done using the ${/ROOT/command_path} setting in config.yaml:
+All search paths for commands are specified by the ${/ROOT/command_path} setting in config.yaml:

+    ROOT:
+        command_path:
+        - - ~/.dodo_commands
+          - default_commands/*

+Each item in the ${/ROOT/command_path} is itself a list of two elements:

+- a prefix path that is added to :code:`sys.path`
+- a postfix path that must be importable as a python module

+In the example below, the default commands are used as well as the :code:`special_commands` directory:

 .. code-block:: yaml